The Who, What, and How of Bankruptcy

 Criminal and Support Actions – Criminal prosecutions may continue and actions to collect child support or alimony may be taken.
 Even against exempt property.

-Loans Against Retirement – Withholding from the debtor’s wages and collection of loan amounts due as a result of the debtor’s borrowing from employer sponsored pension, profit sharing, stock bonus, or other plans recognized by the IRS as tax exempt.
+Loans Against Retirement – Withholding from the debtor’s wages and collection of loan amounts due as a result of the debtor’s borrowing from an employer-sponsored pension, profit-sharing, stock bonus, or other plans recognized by the IRS as tax-exempt.

 Expiration of Automatic Stay.

 Previous Bankruptcy in Last Year.
 The automatic stay may not apply.